 Bɔkɔɔ Project Study

 Our malaria prevention Boko Project was awarded funding to do a comprehensive study of our net usage rates with Tulane University’s Center for Applied Malaria Research and Evaluation and the University of Switzerland- Basel’s Swiss Tropical and Public Health Institute and the Noguchi Memorial Institute of Medical Research.
 The completed study showed that bed net use rates where higher than 90% while the Bɔkɔɔ system was in place.
-Average bed net use rates in Africa are currently around 50% which means implementation of the Bɔkɔɔ system has the potential to make a big difference in the fight against malaria in Ghana, Africa and around the world.
+Average bed net use rates in Africa are currently around 50% and a little higher in Ghana at 60%, which means implementation of the Bɔkɔɔ system has the potential to make a big difference in the fight against malaria in Ghana, Africa and around the world.

 Malaria is a common and devastating problem in many parts of the world, especially in Africa.
 In Ghana, a country that has the same population as Texas, nearly 20,000 children die each year from malaria.
 Ghana is just one of many countries where malaria is endemic and many lives are unnecessarily lost to this preventable disease.
 Despite many advances, malaria is a problem that just won’t go away.
 But there’s hope.